 Will I be eaten alive?! #

-A total of 47 different shark species populate the local waters.
+An overall of forty-eight different shark species populate the Mediterranean Sea.
 The basking shark is the second-largest living shark, measuring up to 10 metres, as compared to the biggest of them all, the whale shark, reaching up to 14 metres.
 And the smallest one?
 It's the dwarf lantern shark, and it fits in the palm of your hand.

 Forty-seven species of sharks roam the Balearic waters.
 However, since only one fatal shark attack was ever reported around the islands, and it happened over a hundred years ago, you can relax.
 You are at much greater risk of getting a sunburn or sunstroke on one of Mallorca’s many beautiful Blue Flag beaches than you are of being eaten alive.
 The secret to staying safe?
 Make sure to wear a hat and use a good sunscreen!

 © Courtesy of the Aquarium of the Pacific, Long Beach, California

 - Cover Photo Credit: Gerald Schombs